Table of Contents

 These events are raised before/after the first/last step in a specific

-is executed.
-The OnScenarioStart
+Scenario is executed.
+The OnScenarioStart event

-is also raised before any Background
+is also raised before any Background is executed.
+The

-argument passed to functions associated with either of
+context argument passed to functions associated with either of

-field which yields the title of the
+these events provides a title field which yields the title of the

 scenario which is about to get executed (resp. just finished executing).